Coeducational College Preparatory Day School serving Grades 5-12

 Hana No`eau

-• Students engage in hands-on Hawaiian arts and crafts, learning traditional techniques and cultural significance.
+• Campers engage in hands-on Hawaiian arts and crafts, learning traditional techniques and cultural significance.
 This course nurtures creativity, cultural appreciation, and fine motor skills.

 Sports and Movement (Grades 9-12)